Why didn't my email arrive?

 Tweak the formatting options in the Google Docs template until it exports to PDF as required.

 Open the Google Docs template, export it to HTML, and view the results.

 Tweak the formatting options in the Google Docs template until it exports to HTML as required.

 Why are the images in PDF attachments too large or too small?

 You can control the size of images shown in the email body or attachments.
 By default, columns/expressions of type Image are shown larger than columns/expressions of type Thumbnails.

-You can specify a format rule (in the UX > Format Rules section of the app editor) to further control the size of images in your email content.
+You can specify a format rule to further control the size of images in your email content.
 In the format rule, you choose the table, one or more columns, an optional condition, and the image size (Tiny, Small, Medium, Large).
 See Display images, thumbnails, drawings, and signatures in templates.